hrsetyono/wc-ongkir-indonesia/README.md

 - Smoother City and District selection.
 - Added condition to disable the selection if Country is not Indonesia.

-COMING SOON:
+Planned future updates:

-- Add English language translation
+- English language translation
 - Support for RajaOngkir free license